-This simple design by Envent Engineering utilizes a lead acetate based detection system that provides a linear and interference-free output of the H2S or optional Total Sulfur concentration.
+This simple design by Envent Engineering utilizes a lead acetate based sensing system that provides a linear and interference-free output of H2S and Total Sulfur concentration.

 - Fast response times using Rapid Response Algorithms (RRA)

 - No interference from other components in the sample

 - Measures up to 5 times the calibrated range